 It’s not like all foreigners on Bali are like that.
 Me for example, I never get nice tan skin, can barely paddle on a surf board (with no waves water), haven’t gotten to head stand in yoga and party only occasionally.
 Meanwhile that are three most common activities, there are also people doing businesses.
 Remote internet work mostly.

-Tourism boom has started in 80’s and 90’s when Bali was named Australian Mexico.
+Tourism boom has started between 80’s and 90’s when Bali was named Australian Mexico.
 To me sometimes felt like Croatian seaside where I was spending my holidays since I was born and I’m still returning there occasionally.
 My point is there is nothing Balinese left in some areas.
 It gives an impression of huge holiday resort with all infrastructure needed: restaurants, souvenir shops, clothes shops, party places and hotels (superabundant).
 There are no limits and we all know what’s inside local government heads: $!
 While all around Indonesia you can use toilet in any convenience store, fabulous Indomart and Alfamart, in Kuta, Bali, you can not.
 Guess what?
 Bali is getting expensive.
 For locals.
 While most of them are earning 100-200$ per month working all days or all nights with only one free day a week, they supposed to pay 50-80$ for a room with tiny space for kitchen and bathroom.
 What if they have diapers to buy?
 School to pay?
 Hospital?
 Doctor?
-No need, massage will do.
+No need, massage will do for most health problems.
 Money in Indonesia circulate differently indeed and at the end of the day they survive.
-This month they will ask for money to family, neighbour or friend, next one they will be the one with a new project on schedule and some extra money to help a person in need.
+This month they will ask for money to family, neighbour or friend, next one they will be the one with a new project on a schedule and some extra money to help a person in need.
 Meanwhile a visitor will spend an Indonesian salary in one night.
 He might be working all year to afford Bali holidays, but can you imagine a local passing by those open restaurants of even working in it, seeing prices of a single dish that could feed extended family for a day?
 People get desperate and violence happens.
 Bali reality nowadays, sadly, are local men following tourists (mostly girls) on motorbikes and grabbing their belongings.
 I was lucky enough nothing happen to me, but Facebook groups all full of creepy stories.

 The world needs silent day(s)!
 Normally grey clouds (of pollution) are rolling through night skies and making you search for a star or two now turned into starry starry night.
 Sky was sparkling and I saw stars even without my glasses (I’m -4 by now!).
 Morning after felt extraordinary fresh with cloudless blue sky on a sunny day.
 With all the silence available those hours were true blessing.

 Bali has it all.
 Inside of the island you will find rural Bali of green rice fields on the green mountains background and local people.
-On the black volcanic beach on the east coast you will be buying fish from a fisherman who just arrived to the shore.
+At the black volcanic beach on the east coast you will be buying fish from a fisherman who just arrived to the shore.
 Down south you will be enjoying magnificence of the waves while kicking some plastic along your stroll on the beach.
 You will be reading about alcohol plus no helmet fatal motorbike accidents of youngsters.
 You will be informed about homeless puppies and kittens rescue.
 You will be hearing about The plastic bottle hub, Bye bye plastic bags and similar initiatives which are fighting for brighter future of the islands.
 Those have vigorous ideas to involve tourist to take an action and ban plastic bags off the island.
 Local government back up would be necessary for faster realization.
 It seems long way to go.
 When/if I go back I must take my own fight further from just attending beach clean up.
 No matter how frustrating altogether can get.

 But no matter how touristy it gets, Balinese people will still do their countless ceremonies which are pretty much dictating way of life.
 They know very good how to serve spirits.
 Once I was about to buy a slice of pizza and the girl dropped it while serving it to me.
 As the slice touched the floor she said: “Oh, ada yang minta!” or “Oh, somebody/something is asking for it.”
 Yeah, hungry spirit wanted my slice of margherita!
 Anyway, I would have a suggestion: actual burning of ogoh-ogoh might do the magic.
 It is believed, when not burned, they become alive.
 Maybe those carefully saved for next year parade are causing troubles and it could be some statues on fire that would chase away Bali craziness.